-We may need to raise additional capital to fund our existing operations, further develop our diagnostic platform, commercialize new products, and expand our operations.
+We will likely need to raise additional capital to fund our existing operations, further develop our diagnostic platform, commercialize new products, and expand our operations.

 We may seek to sell common or preferred equity or convertible debt securities, enter into another credit facility or another form of third-party funding, or seek other debt financing.
-We may also need to raise capital sooner or in larger amounts than currently anticipated for numerous reasons, including because of lower demand for our COVID-19 test or as a result of failure to obtain regulatory approvals for our other test panels, or other risks described in this Quarterly Report.
+We may also need to raise capital sooner or in larger amounts than currently anticipated for numerous reasons, including as a result of failure to obtain regulatory approvals for our test panels, or other risks described in this Quarterly Report.
 In addition, we intend to pursue a reagent rental model where the customer does not purchase our Talis One instrument, which will require substantial additional working capital.